giovanniboscu/continuous-section-field/docs/model/geometric_material_decomposition.md

 ## What CSF Does

-CSF is a specific **organisational model**: geometry and material are treated as two fully independent fields along $z$, and every zone carries its own weight law - separately from all others and separately from the geometry.
+CSF is a specific **organisational model**: geometry and material are treated as two fully independent fields along $z$, and every zone carries its own weight law - one for axial and bending properties, one for shear - separately from all others and separately from the geometry.
 This simple structure is what makes the formulation general without adding complexity.
 In practice, CSF evaluates structural quantities - derived from continuously varying section geometry and material along the element - such as- $A(z)$, $Ix(z)$, $Iy(z)$,... - continuously along the element.
 The result is deterministic and traceable at every point, independent of the solver's mesh density.

 ---